 Your insurer will also provide your contact information to Roost so we can ship the Roost device to you, as long as you give permission to share this information with us.

-More details: It is very common for Roost to provide its products, services, and co-branded mobile App to an insurance company, and for the insurance company to provide the Roost products and services to its policyholders.
-If you have received a Roost device through your insurance company, Roost will process your personal information only if you have provided consent to the insurance company that provided you the Roost device and services.
+More details: It is very common for Roost to provide its products, Services, and white-labeled mobile app to an insurance company, and for the insurance company to provide the Roost products and Services to its policyholders.
+If you have received a Roost device through your insurance company, Roost will process your personal information only if you have provided consent to the insurance company that provided you the Roost device and Services.

 We collect the device MAC ID and your smartphone number to send you alerts.
-We collect the names and phone numbers of each of your invited Monitors.
+We collect the phone numbers of each of your invited monitors.
 We collect the name and phone number of your designated emergency contact and store this in the Roost cloud.

 We record the battery level and Wi-Fi strength of each device.
 If your device records other data (such as temp or humidity) we record that as well.
 This data is sent from the Roost cloud to your smartphone.

-We also record the day and date (do you mean “time”?) your device alerts, and when it stops.
+We also record the day and time your device alerts, and when it stops.

 More Details: The Roost 9V Smart Smoke Alarm Monitor sends an alert when your smoke alarm sounds.
 The Roost Water Leak and Freeze Detector sends an alert when a water leak is detected, or the temperature or humidity thresholds are exceeded.
 The Roost Garage Door Monitor alerts when the Garage Door moves.

 As part of Roost’s efforts to improve our products and Services and to better protect homeowners from risks, we will consolidate and analyze device data on an aggregated basis.
 We constantly look for alerts our devices might mistakenly send, or for instances when our sensors were too sensitive.
 We look for patterns in location, temperature, and humidity to find better ways of predicting leaks or freezing pipes.